Excel has a variety of date and time functions that are very useful when working with calculations involving dates and times.

 6) Press CTRL-ENTER, and double-click and send down, since we used relative references.

 7) We then have our IF Function delivering the needed values for each of the different conditions.
-Namely, if the client did not cancel their booking and thus will still be attending the show (this was the case where the DAYS function returned the #VALUE! error), then the IF function delivers Client still attending show.
+Namely, if the client did not cancel their booking and thus will still be attending the show (this was the case where the DAYS function returned the #VALUE! error), then the IF function delivers Client still attending shows.
 In the case where the client canceled their booking, within the 20 day period directly before the show, and the DAYS function gave a value of 20 or fewer days, the client would not be allowed to claim a refund.
-If the client canceled before the 28 April (in other words the DAYS function delivered a value greater than 20 days) then they are entitled to a refund.
+If the client canceled before 28 April (in other words the DAYS function delivered a value greater than 20 days) then they are entitled to a refund.

 And there you have it!

 The DAYS function can be used to calculate the number of days between two dates.
 It is very useful when used in combination with other functions as well.

 Please feel free to comment and tell us whether you use the DAYS Function and other date and time functions that have proven useful.

 - How to Use WEEKDAY Function in Excel ( With 8 Examples)